- Home

 Private health insurance can cover the cost of your hospital accommodation and a portion of the medical fees.
 However, it’s important to note that, since not all hospital policies will give you full cover for psychiatric services and rehabilitation, you need to choose a policy that doesn’t just partially cover the costs.
 If you choose a policy that has restricted benefits on psychiatric services, you may have to pay significant out-of-pocket expenses if you’re admitted to a private hospital.

-We suggest that you choose our Comprehensive Hospital (Gold) cover or Prestige (Gold) cover if you’d like to be covered for psychiatric treatment in a private hospital.
+We suggest that you choose our Gold tier Hospital cover if you’d like to be covered for psychiatric treatment in a private hospital.

 If you’re expecting a hospital admission, you should contact CBHS, your hospital and your doctor to obtain informed financial consent (which estimates the likely cost of treatment) and to find out how much will be covered, how much you will have to pay, and any other expenses.